 Learning how to gently stretch your Tripawd’s muscles after a short warm up walk can help keep your dog limber, avoid injury and alleviate tension.
 But do you know the right way to stretch your Tripawd?

-Lisa Saez, PT, CCRT, founder of Dalia’s Doggie Rehab, tells us on the latest Tripawd Talk Radio episode, “Veterinary Rehabilitation Therapy Benefits for Three-Legged Dogs,” that many people are afraid to perform stretches on their dog because they don’t want to accidentally hurt them.
+Lisa Saez, PT, CCRT, founder of Dalia’s Doggie Rehab, tells us on the Tripawd Talk Radio podcast episode, “Veterinary Rehabilitation Therapy Benefits for Three-Legged Dogs,” that many people are afraid to perform stretches on their dog because they don’t want to accidentally hurt them.
 That’s understandable, but learning how to stretch your dog is easy as these doggie stretching demonstration videos show:

 Before attempting any stretching exercises, do a warm up with your your dog to avoid injury during these stretching manuevers.
 Begin with an easy walk of just a few minutes, or if the weather is bad, play a fun indoor game of tug or hide and seek.
 This simple nose to hip “cookie stretch’ video is another easy maneuver you can do together.